 The goal of this service is to provide a community-based option that provides continuous care, supports, and professional oversight.
-This goal is achieved by promoting a cooperative relationship between a beneficiary, a principal caregiver, the professional staff of a Monitored In-Home Caregiver agency provider, and the beneficiary's support coordinator.
+This goal is achieved by promoting a cooperative relationship between a beneficiary, a principal caregiver, the professional staff of a MIHC agency provider, and the beneficiary's support coordinator.

-Monitored In-Home Caregiving providers must employ professional staff, including a registered nurse and a care manager, to support principal caregivers to perform the direct care activities performed in the home.
+MIHC providers must employ professional staff, including a RN and a care manager, to support principal caregivers to perform the direct care activities performed in the home.
 The provider agency must:

-1. Assess and approve the home in which services will be provided, and enter into contractual agreements with caregivers whom the agency has approved and trained;

-Pay per diem stipends to caregivers;

-- Capture daily notes electronically and use the information collected to monitor beneficiary health and caregiver performance; and - 4.

-and the state, upon request.
+- 1. Assess and approve the home in which services will be provided, and enter into contractual agreements with caregivers whom the agency has approved and trained; - 2.
+Pay per diem stipends to caregivers; - 3.
+Capture daily notes electronically and use the information collected to monitor beneficiary health and caregiver performance; and - 4.
+Make such notes available to support coordinators and the state, upon request.